 - In most cases, shipping your bags will be pricier than checking them with your airline.

 Three words: lightweight, durable, and multi-functional.
 The Carry-On from Away makes traveling that much easier, especially with its removable, TSA-approved battery for your electronics.

 Luggage Shipping Companies

-Price: Luggage Forward charges $69 for a small bag (25 pounds) or $99 for a standard bag (50 pounds) for shipping within the U.S. in five business days.
-Luggage Free charges $2.20 per pound for five-day service for a total of $88 for a 40-pound bag.
+Price: Luggage Forward charges $99 for a small bag (25 pounds) or $139 for a standard bag (50 pounds) for shipping within the U.S. in three business days.
+To get a 25-pound bag from New York to Chicago, Luggage Free estimated a rate of $74.99 for for a carry-on-sized bag.
+Rates go up from there based on the weight of the bag, shipping speed, and pickup and delivery specifics.
+It offers an on-time delivery guarantee.
 (Additional fees apply for Saturday delivery and/or assistance with packaging and labeling your suitcase.)

 - As with the standard shipping companies, using these luggage shipping companies will allow you to bypass check-in lines and baggage carousels.
 Instead, your luggage will be waiting for you at your hotel when you arrive.